Skip to Content

 How to make cheap garland look expensive and how to hang on a staircase

 Buying a Christmas garland brand new would easily cost me over $200, and I do NOT have that kind of budget!
-One of the best places to find Christmas decor is at estate sales and that is exactly where I found some old green garland!
+One of the best places to find inexpensive Christmas decorations is at estate sales and that is exactly where I found some old green garland!

-When I found the box of old garland at the sale, I was on the fence because it looked to be in rough shape.
+When I found the box of old garland strands at the sale, I was on the fence because they were in rough shape.
 I decided that I could spruce it up and with the price at $10, it was a low-risk purchase.

-How do you make Christmas garland to hang on a staircase banister?
+How do you get Christmas garland to hang on a staircase banister?

 To make a really festive Christmas garland for your stairs, I highly recommend adding embellishments to fill it out.